 Patients with suspected malaria should have parasitological confirmation of diagnosis with either microscopy or rapid diagnostic test (RDT) before antimalarial treatment is started.
 Treatment based on clinical grounds should only be given if diagnostic testing is not immediately accessible within 2 hours of patients presenting for treatment.
 Prompt treatment – within 24 hours of fever onset – with an effective and safe antimalarial is necessary to effect a cure and prevent life-threatening complications.

 Treatment of uncomplicated malaria

 WHO recommends artemisinin-based combination therapies (ACTs) for the treatment of uncomplicated malaria caused by the P. falciparum parasite.
-By combining two active ingredients with different mechanisms of action, ACTs are the most effective antimalarial medicines available today.
+By combining 2 active ingredients with different mechanisms of action, ACTs are the most effective antimalarial medicines available today.
 WHO currently recommends 5 ACTs for use against P. falciparum malaria.
 The choice of ACT should be based on the results of therapeutic efficacy studies against local strains of P. falciparum malaria.

 ACTs are the mainstay of recommended treatment for P. falciparum malaria and, as no alternative to artemisinin derivatives is expected to enter the market for several years, their efficacy must be preserved.
 WHO recommends that national malaria control programmes regularly monitor the efficacy of antimalarial medicines in use to ensure that the chosen treatments remain efficacious.

 Artemisinin and its derivatives must not be used as oral monotherapy, as this promotes the development of artemisinin resistance.
-Moreover, fixed-dose formulations (combining two different active ingredients co-formulated in one tablet) are strongly preferred and recommended over co-blistered, co-packaged or loose tablet combinations, since they facilitate adherence to treatment and reduce the potential use of the individual components of co-blistered medicines as monotherapy.
+Moreover, fixed-dose formulations (combining 2 different active ingredients co-formulated in 1 tablet) are strongly preferred and recommended over co-blistered, co-packaged or loose tablet combinations, since they facilitate adherence to treatment and reduce the potential use of the individual components as monotherapy.

 P. vivax infections should be treated with an ACT or chloroquine in areas without chloroquine-resistant P. vivax.
 In areas where chloroquine-resistant P. vivax has been identified, infections should be treated with an ACT, preferably one in which the partner medicine has a long half-life.
 With the exception of artesunate + sulfadoxine-pyrimethamine (AS+SP) combination, all ACTs are effective against the blood stage infections of P. vivax.

 Treatment of severe malaria